 Arrival Day and Welcome Meeting

-Day 2 San José/San Isidro Early morning departure to San Isidro de El General.
+Day 2 San José/San Isidro Spend the day visiting some shops and stock up before the next day's trek into the jungle.
 Located near three rivers and Costa Rica's highest mountain, Mt Chirripó, this region is well-known but few travelers stay to find out why.

 Please note it will be necessary to repack your bags according to the packing list provided for our excursion to Piedras Blancas as it is an early departure on the morning of Day 3.